abadger/stellarmagnate/docs/events.rst

     :arg list destinations: A list of strings showing where the ship can travel from here.

+.. py:function:: ship.equip.update(holdspace: int)

+    Emitted when a ship's equipment changes

+    :arg cargo_space: The total cargo space in the ship currently has

 .. py:function:: ship.info(ship_type: string, free_space: int, filled_space: int, manifest: dict of ManifestEntry)

     Emitted in response to a :py:func:`query.ship.info`.
 This contains all